Cracker Barrel (CBRL)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-13. Key Takeaways from Cracker Barrel’s Q2 Results
+13. Key Takeaways from Cracker Barrel’s Q4 Results

 14. Is Now The Time To Buy Cracker Barrel?

-Cracker Barrel doesn’t pass our quality test.
-First off, its revenue growth was weak over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its favorable reputation gives it meaningful influence over consumers’ dining decisions, the downside is its declining EPS over the last six years makes it a less attractive asset to the public markets.
+Cracker Barrel falls short of our quality standards.
+To begin with, its revenue growth was weak over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
+While its favorable reputation gives it meaningful influence over consumers’ dining decisions, the downside is its declining EPS over the last six years makes it a less attractive asset to the public markets.
 On top of that, its projected EPS for the next year is lacking.

-Cracker Barrel’s P/E ratio based on the next 12 months is 37.8x.
-At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+Cracker Barrel’s EV-to-EBITDA ratio based on the next 12 months is 14.8x.
+At this valuation, there’s a lot of good news priced in - you can find more timely opportunities elsewhere.

-Wall Street analysts have a consensus one-year price target of $40.88 on the company (compared to the current share price of $28.29).
+Wall Street analysts have a consensus one-year price target of $29.63 on the company (compared to the current share price of $33.49), implying they don’t see much short-term potential in Cracker Barrel.